jukaLang/Juka/README.md

 - Provides you examples to get you started on DReAM

 ### Visual Studio/Development Requirements
-#### Make sure you have XAMARIN/NMobile development with .NET installed in Visual Studio 2017
+##### Make sure you have XAMARIN/NMobile development with .NET installed in Visual Studio 2017

 - Xamarin Forms
 - Newtonsoft.JSON

-- Desktop Tools  [LEGACY]
 - .NET Framework 4.6.1
 - Latest version of NuGet
 - Antlr4.Runtime.Standard (latest version downloaded via NuGet)